-Part of the challenge in writing a sex scene is balance.
-You can easily gloss over the action and tone making the scene feel dull, labored, or heavy handed.
-Conversely, dripping your scene description in such detail that it reads as pornographic smut might be a bit much.
-All of this depends on your preference as a writer and what point your scene is trying to get across.
+Part of the challenge of writing a sex scene is balance.
+You can easily gloss over the action and tone making the scene feel dull, labored, or heavy-handed.
+Conversely, too much detail into your scene description might be a bit overkill or mess with the mood/atmosphere you’re trying to convey.
+All of this depends on your preference as a writer and what the scene is working towards in your overall script.
 Here’s how to write a sex scene in a screenplay.

 Let’s throw some perspective on the process.
 You can write a sex scene however you want.
 All you have to do is get your point across.
 Sex scenes don’t always require a ton of dialogue so the burden falls mainly on the action description in many dramas.
 Comedy does not always require as much in-depth mood and tone setting.

 These three steps will ensure you’re utilizing the action description and dialogue in the best way possible.

 What are you trying to convey about these characters and their relationship?
 It’s an intimate setting meant to show something about the overall story.